-In Mardi Himal trek everyone can experience the amazing diversity from forested areas to the Rocky Mountains in short days.
+In the Mardi Himal trek, everyone can experience the amazing diversity from forested areas to the Rocky Mountains in short days.
 The attractions of Mardi Himal Trek are the remarkable glacial valleys and the hidden landscape of the Annapurna with views of Mt.
-Annapurna I (8090m), Annapurna South (7219m), Machhapuchhare – Fishtail (6993m), Hiuchuli (6444m), Baraha Shikhar (7647m), Gangapurna 7575m and Mardi Himal 5553m etc. Further scenic terraced landscape and rhododendron forest, breathtaking Sunrise and Sunset View from the High Camp make spellbound to all.
+Annapurna I (8090m), Annapurna South (7219m), Machhapuchhare – Fishtail (6993m), Hiuchuli (6444m), Baraha Shikhar (7647m), Gangapurna 7575m and Mardi Himal 5553m, etc. Further scenic terraced landscape and rhododendron forest, breathtaking Sunrise and Sunset View from the High Camp make spellbound to all.

 The gateway town of Mardi Himal Trek is Pokhara.
 From Pokhara, after a short drive (half an hour) you reach Phedi.
 From Phedi you start trekking following Dhampus then Pothana.
 It is quite exciting to walk through the rhododendron forest path from Pothana.
 The forest path continues until about 3,300 m. when the trail takes on a rugged mountain setting with spectacular views of Mardi Himal, Machhapuchhre, and Annapurna South.

 There’s a low camp with probably the best views of Machhapuchhre anywhere in Nepal along with sunrise and sunset views.
-Above this at 3580 m is high camp which again offers spectacular views overlooking Annapurna Base camp.
+Above this at 3580 m is a high camp which again offers spectacular views overlooking Annapurna Base camp.
 Further along, you can then reach Mardi Himal Basecamp itself with views overlooking all of the Annapurna range.
 There are no guesthouses in Mardi Himal Base Camp.
-So, from High Camp after walked to Mardi Himal Base Camp you again back to High Camp for night halt.
+So, from High Camp after walking to Mardi Himal Base Camp you again back to High Camp for a night halt.
 Then you trek down to Siding and Lumre where trekking ends.
 After that, you drive back to Pokhara with the following of Kathmandu.

 Excellent Himalaya Trek is a leading trekking operator of Nepal authorized by the Tourism Ministry, Nepal Government.
 It is run by local tourism experts and Sherpas of Nepal.
 Excellent Himalaya Trek and Expedition is familiar as the top-rated company for Mardi Himal Trek among many agencies because of its below salient features:

-Run by Local Experts: As a local travel operator, we know well about the route of Mardi Himal Trek and its surroundings.
+Run by Local Experts: As a local travel operator, we know well about the route of the Mardi Himal Trek and its surroundings.
 We know the best way of trekking at the route of Mardi Himal and get you also the same way.

 Focus on your needs: We highly value all trekkers and are responsive to their needs and preferences.
 Our Mardi Himal Trek package is customizable according to their interests and plan.